 While YouTube disclaimers offer definite advantages, they are not widely used.
 If you would like to enjoy the protection offered by them, here is how to make them work best for you.

-It can be difficult to find examples of YouTube disclaimers but the few that are available are very helpful.
-You want to focus on placement of the disclaimer then work on its content--especially if you need to draft one in order to comply with FTC regulations.
+When adding a disclaimer to your YouTube video, you want to focus on placement of the disclaimer as well as its content, especially if you need to draft one in order to comply with FTC regulations.

 Lundbeck Worldwide is a global pharmaceutical company that provides medical information.
 Here's its YouTube disclaimer:

-YouTube disclaimers are customized to industry and the types of liability you are most likely to face.
+YouTube disclaimers are customized to what industry the content is in, and the types of liability you are most likely to face.
 These examples reflect their industries and also give you an idea of what to include in your own YouTube disclaimer.

-As mentioned earlier, you can see this in the Lundbeck and Bernard disclaimers where they inform users that the information they provide should not replace professional advice, and that all information is used at the user's own risk.
+This disclaimer should state that the information provided in the video should not replace professional advice, and that all information is used at the user's own risk.

 If you have instructional videos or endorse products, this provision is a good addition to your YouTube disclaimer.